stoffee/esp32_dickbutt/README.md

 Dancing and raining dickbutt for use with esp32, SSD1306 OLED, and dickbutt. <br>This is based on the Adafruit OLED example and uses the snowflakes function for the raining dickbutt.

 # esp32_ssd11306_4x4keypad_dickbutt
-I call it a game, you might call it chance.
-Whatever you call it, just push a button get a dickbutt... maybe. <br>I based this on the Adafruit example and the Keypadtest.
+Game of chance.
+Just push a button get a dickbutt... maybe. <br>This is based on the Adafruit example and the Keypadtest.

 ## Warning
 This may cause Dickbutt